 As you prepare to respond to the supplemental questions, consider the overall character and focus of the school in relationship to your personal objectives.
 Begin with a visit to the school website, read about their educational mission, and think about how the school supports your interests.
 Columbia takes pride in the synergy created between its diverse residential student population and its location in the heart of bustling New York City.
 It also embraces a rich educational tradition in its interdepartmental Core Curriculum that encourages creative critical thinking by encompassing writing, science, philosophy, literature, art, music, and history.
 Make sure to keep all of this in mind as you think about why Columbia might be the best educational experience for you.

-The Columbia supplemental questions below ask you to reflect on your academic, extracurricular and intellectual interests:
+The Columbia supplemental questions below ask you to reflect on your academic, extracurricular and intellectual interests.

 List a few words or phrases that describe your ideal college community.
 (150 words or less)

 This question asks what is important to you in a college community in general but at Columbia in particular.
 This is a brief response.
 Consider the kinds of opportunities that might be available to you in the as a student at Columbia.
 What would your ideal college community look/feel like?
 Think about the university and its surroundings and the resources afforded by this unique location—recall the synergy between the university and the city.
+Is that important to you?
 How do you like to engage with others and your physical space/location?
 Consider values, characteristics and behaviors that might support your academic and personal growth.
 Whatever you share, make sure to convey your enthusiasm and consider what it reflects about you.
 Think about the sort of person you are, the impact you hope to have, and what environment motivates you.

 Please tell us what you value most about Columbia and why.
 (300 words or less)